-- Less Sugar: It contains 40% less sugar than other options.
-In fact, the name brand contains 21 grams of sugar per 2 TBSP serving size, while Nutiva has only 12 grams.
+- Less sugar: It contains 40% less sugar than other options.
+In fact, the name brand contains 21 grams of sugar per 2 tablespoons, while Nutiva has only 12 grams.

-- More Nutritious: Unlike other brands, this one contains 450 mg of Omega-3s per serving from Chia and Flax!
-(That’s more than Sardines and Tuna contain per serving and my kids certainly prefer the chocolate option!)
+- More nutritious: Unlike other brands, this one contains 450 milligrams of omega-3s per serving from chia and flax!
+(That’s more than sardines and tuna contain per serving and my kids certainly prefer the chocolate option!)

 Are you a fan of chocolate hazelnut spread?
 Ever tried to make your own “No-Tella”?
 Share below!